 Elements are the smallest independently addressable building block in BIS.
 Every Element is owned by (i.e. contained in) one and only one Model.

 An iModel is an SQLite database.
 SQLite has extensive support for SQL, including indexing and comprehensive query planning.
 However, due to the mapping of BIS classes to database tables, direct use of SQL with iModels is not straightforward.
-Therefore, iModel.js includes ECSQL to form queries of iModels in terms of classes and property names, rather than table and column names.
+Therefore, iTwin.js includes ECSQL to form queries of iModels in terms of classes and property names, rather than table and column names.
 Internally ECSQL is converted to SQL and passed to SQLite to achieve outstanding performance.